|Escambia and Santa Rosa County Traffic Advisory

 Chipley, Fla. – Drivers will encounter traffic disruptions on the following state roads in Escambia and Santa Rosa counties as crews perform construction and maintenance activities.

-- West Cervantes Street (U.S. 90) Pedestrian Safety Improvement – Drivers will encounter intermittent daytime and nighttime single lane closures and lane shifts, between A Street and Dominguez Street, as crews perform remaining work on traffic signals, landscaping and pedestrian fence.
+- West Cervantes Street (U.S. 90) Pedestrian Safety Improvement – Drivers may encounter intermittent daytime and nighttime single lane closures and lane shifts, between A Street and Dominguez Street.
+The closures will allow crews to work on the new pedestrian barrier fence and other miscellaneous final work activities.
+In addition, the seven new mid-block crossing signals on Cervantes Street are now in operation.

 Santa Rosa County: